logaretm/vee-validate/docs/src/templates/markdown/localization.md

 Vue.use(VeeValidate);
 ```

-You must note that the locale files export the following object structure:
+You must note that the locale files exports the following object structure:

 ```js
 export default {